twelvebarblues/WSCodeGenerator/README.md

 # WSCodeGenerator
 This project generates a web server and code that handles a given set of URIs.

 The code is generated from a URI file and a set of templates.
 The URI file contains lines formatted like:
 > GET/example/\<param\>/test

 Each line is parsed into a regular expression, that is put into an STL map that maps a regex wrapper object to a generated function.
-Unlike frameworks like [Flask](http://flask.pocoo.org/) where one function can handle multiple HTTP verbs, this code generates a seperate function for each GET/PUT/POST/DELETE specified for the same URI.
+Variables are represented by the string literal __\<param\>__.
+Unlike frameworks like [Flask](http://flask.pocoo.org/), where one function can handle multiple HTTP verbs, this code generates a seperate function for each GET/PUT/POST/DELETE specified for the same URI.

 The templates contain three keys expected by ws_generator.py, __functions__, __function_prototypes__ and __urlMap__.
-The keys are specified in the templates using the syntax, for example, __%(urlMap)s__.
-These keys are populated by the ws_generator.py, which contains some template strings for each of the keys.
+The keys are specified in the templates using python syntax, for example, __%(urlMap)s__.
+These keys are populated by the ws_generator.py, which contains a template string for each of the keys.
 The webserver is implemented using the [Poco](https://pocoproject.org/) libraries, but some other library could be used by changing the template strings in ws_generator.py and the corresponding code the template files.

 ## System Requirements
 This code was developed on Ubuntu 16.04 using the following: